Sivan22/ca-netfree/README.md

 # Android-CA-fliters
-Magisk module that Adds internet filters (Such as NetFree, NetSpark, Rimon, Hadran) CA certificates as system Certificates.
+Magisk module that Adds internet filters (Such as NetFree, NetSpark, Rimon, Hadran etc.) CA certificates as system Certificates.

 ## prerequisites: